fpc/FPCBuild/install/doc/readme.txt

 - can call external C code
 - smartlinking (not yet supported under Mac OS X)
 - support for the GNU debugger
-- IDE (currently for GO32v2, Linux, FreeBSD, OS/2 and Win32 only; not all
-  platforms include debugger integrated in IDE)
+- IDE (not all platforms include debugger integrated in IDE)
 - can create binaries running natively under both DOS and OS/2 (EMX version)